corstian/digital-garden/notes/software/Model - View - ViewModel (MVVM).md

 Ideally the viewmodel should only exhibit data (bindable properties) and behaviour (commands).

 ## Testability
 A properly set up viewmodel also brings the benefit of testability.
-It is possible to use viewmdo
+It is possible to use viewmodels as an abstract representation of the application, without having to actually render an applicati